The shrine of Our Lady of deliverance of the poor souls: a special place to find peace and consolation

-Located 93 miles from Paris, in the Diocese of Seez, Normandy (France), deep in the gorgeous Regional Park of Perche, you will find a unique shrine: that of Our Lady of Montligeon, world center of prayer for the deceased.
-Every year, it hosts thousands of pilgrims and visitors who come on a personal quest to find consolation and hope, or to entrust their beloved deceased to Our Lady Liberatrix (or of Deliverance).
+Located 93 miles from Paris, in the Diocese of Seez, Normandy (France), deep in the gorgeous Regional Park of Perche, you will find a unique shrine: that of Our Lady of Montligeon, known as Our Lady of deliverance of the poor souls, and world center of prayer for the deceased.
+Every year, it hosts thousands of pilgrims and visitors who come on a personal quest to find consolation and hope, or to entrust their beloved deceased to Our Lady of Deliverance.

-Advocating prayer for the deceased and assisting bereaved people
+Advocating prayer for the dead and assisting bereaved people

 An international endeavour

 The shrine activities reach far beyond France.
 Whether in Europe, Africa, Asia, or America, almost everywhere dedicated Montligeon prayer groups meet and pray for the deceased.

 The shrine cordially receives all visitors and pilgrims: whether devoted faithful, or merely seekers, young and old, individuals or constituted groups, all are welcome at the shrine.

 Pilgrims will find full-comfort lodgings and complete catering facilities are on offer all year round.